AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 ### How does Pipeline work? {#how-pipeline-work}

 The "pipelined" process is always running on the Adobe Campaign marketing server.
 It connects to the pipeline, retrieves the events, and processes them immediately.

 ![](assets/triggers_2.png)

 The pipelined process logs in to the Experience Cloud using an authentication service and sends a private key.
 The authentication service returns a token.
-The token is used to authenticate when retrieving the events.
-Triggers are retrieved from a REST web service using a simple GET request.
+The token is used to authenticate when retrieving the events. [!DNL Triggers] are retrieved from a REST web service using a simple GET request.
 The response is JSON format.
 Parameters to the request include the name of the trigger and a pointer that indicates the last message retrieved.
 The pipelined process handles it automatically.

-## How to use Adobe Experience Cloud Triggers integration with Adobe Campaign Classic?
+## Using Adobe Experience Cloud Triggers integration with Adobe Campaign Classic

-Here are a few Triggers best practices:
+Here are a few [!DNL Triggers] best practices:

-* The trigger data needs to be stored as it comes in Campaign.
+* The [!DNL Trigger] data needs to be stored as it comes in Campaign.
 It should not be processed directly as it would create latency.
 * Timestamp should be checked from the message and not from the data base.
 * Use TriggerTimestamp and trigger ID to remove duplicates.